 During July they were at Pozieres and remained there until 27 August.
-The battalions time at Pozieres was devastating with almost all the original members of the battalion killed.
+The battalion’s time at Pozieres was devastating, with almost all the original members of the battalion killed.
 They moved out to Albert on their way to Ypres.
 It was the last leg of the journey on 4 September 1916 at Gezaincourt, James failed to board the train to Ypres when ordered.
-He was given Field Punishment No. 2 for twenty days.
-On 19 November 1916, the 23rd Battalion were in the front line trenches at Factory Corner near Flers, France when James fell ill with bronchitis.
+He received Field Punishment No. 2 for twenty days.
+On 19 November 1916, the 23rd Battalion was in the front line trenches at Factory Corner near Flers, France, when James fell ill with bronchitis.

 He was sent to hospital at Havre and discharged on 26 November.
 He then marched into the 2nd Australian Division Base at Estaples the following day.
 He was still there on 11 December when he was caught in Estaples without a pass.
 He once again received Field Punishment No. 1 for seven days.
 That was completed before he could return to his battalion.
 That was on 8 January 1917 with the 23rd Battalion in the frontline at Needle Trench near Lesboeufs, France.
 Two days later, James was back in hospital and didn’t rejoin the battalion again until 18 January 1917 when they had moved into camp at Ribemont.